-The carrying amounts of the Group's notes and trade receivables as at 30 June 2022 and 31 December 2021 approximate their fair values.
+The carrying amounts of the Group's notes and trade receivables as at 30 June 2023 and 31 December 2022 approximate their fair values.

-All notes receivables of the Group are bank's acceptance bills and commercial's acceptance bills and usually collected within one year from the date of issue.
+All notes receivables of the Group are bank's acceptance bills and commercial's acceptance bills and usually collected within 12 months from the date of issue.